SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Connect/build-use-case-buddy-connect.md

 You'll need to set up the correct email configurations so that the right people are reviewers.
 The first email step in this process would be sent to the IT Team/SAP Build Admins who will review the Use Case information.
 An email notification can be sent to them that a new Use Case idea has been submitted.

 1. Change up the correct address of your reviewer.
 This person gets all the notifications about new submitted use cases.
-Enter the email address can be entered in the email header.
+The email address can be entered in the email header.
       <!-- size:500px -->
     ![](visuals/emailaddress.png)